yanzewu/line/doc/doc.md

 `colorid` is bind to each character according to its first occurence.
 For example, "AABBC" will set colorid 1,1,2,2,3.
 "AACCB" will set the same sequence.
 `groupid` is set according to the repeated times of a character.
 For example, "AABBC" will set `groupid` to 1,2,1,2,1. groupid can be useful to change style pairwisely, like `set line +pairdash`.
+However, Identifier "0" always has colorid 0 and groupid 0.
+It is usually a black solid line.

 The "..." will be expanded by the last repeating unit before it.
+There are two ways to expand the repeating unit.
+One is direct repeating:

     ABCABC... -> ABCABCABC
     ABCCC... -> ABCCCCC
     ABCC...D -> ABCCCCCCD

-Identifier "0" represent the reference style, which has colorid 0 and groupid 0.
-It is usually a black solid line.
+The other is incremental repeating:

+    AABBCCDD... -> AABBCCDDEE
+    AAABBBCCC... -> AAABBBCCCDDD

+`group` will automatically determine the way of expansion.

 ### set
 ---

+Alias: s
+Alias for `set future`: style
 Set style parameters.

 Usage:

-    set (default) (selection1,selection2,...) style1=val1 style2=val2 +class1 -class2 ...
+    set (future/default) (selection1,selection2,...) style1=val1 style2=val2 +class1 -class2 ...
-    set (default) (selection1,selection2,...) clear
+    set (future/default) (selection1,selection2,...) clear
     set option opt=arg
     set palette (type) palettename